uManuel/coe-path-modules/modules/1.6-aws-novice/1-Introduction &&Overview.md

 - First in adopt cloud service
 - Cheap, Pay as you go.

+# Chapter 2: Overview
-# Regions and Availability zones
+## Regions and Availability zones

 There are countries aka regions in which there are data centers in all the world.
 For Instance
 - Tokio - Japan